zouzhekang/YJYpaper/README.md

 Earlier it says one in ten women, but the figure shows far below 0.1, and it's regardless of gender.

+11. **Critical Methodological Error: Failure to Use Sampling Weights**

+The thesis utilizes data from the NFHS (National Family Health Survey) and China Women's Social Status Survey, both employing stratified sampling designs for national representativeness.
+However, the thesis completely omits any mention of using sampling weights for weighted analysis.

+**Fundamental Requirements for Stratified Survey Data:**
+- Sampling weights are mandatory to ensure representativeness across different regions and populations
+- Statistical inference validity and unbiased estimation require proper weighting
+- Results must represent the population, not merely the sample

+**Consequences of Omitting Sampling Weights:**
+- Systematic bias in statistical results
+- Invalid statistical inference and hypothesis testing
+- Research conclusions lack population representativeness
+- Violation of basic survey data usage protocols

+This represents a fundamental violation of econometric and statistical principles, severely compromising the credibility of all empirical results in the thesis.

 12. Policy implications conflict with conclusions (page 61):